Yaroslav II of Vladimir: Prince of Novgorod and Kiev

-In 1222, Yaroslav, finally enthroned in Novgorod, overran all of Estonia and besieged its capital Kolyvan.
-Four years later, he devastated Finland and baptised Karelia.
 His next ambition was to subjugate Pskov, but the Novgorodians refused to make war against its neighbour.
 Yaroslav departed in anger and seized the Novgorodian enclave of Volokolamsk.
-In 1234, he returned to Novgorod and several years later defeated its chief enemies—Lithuanians and Teutonic Knights.
-In 1236, he followed Danylo of Halych's advice and moved from Novgorod to Kiev (Kyiv), leaving his son Alexander as his representative in the north.
+In 1234, he returned to Novgorod and several years later defeated its chief enemies—Lithuanians and the Teutonic Knights.
+In 1236, he followed Daniel of Galicia's advice and moved from Novgorod to Kiev, leaving his son Alexander as his representative in the north.

-Prince of Vladimir
+Grand Prince of Vladimir

-In 1238, when the Mongols first invaded Kievan Rus and his elder brother Yuri was killed in battle, Yaroslav left Kiev for Vladimir, where he was crowned grand prince.
+In 1238, when the Mongols first invaded Kievan Rus' and his elder brother Yuri was killed in battle, Yaroslav left Kiev for Vladimir, where he was crowned grand prince.
 Yaroslav attempted to restore the cities of Vladimir-Suzdal after the Mongol ravages and fires.
 In 1243, he was summoned by Batu Khan to his capital Sarai.
 After a lengthy conference, he returned to Vladimir with honours.
 Two years later, he was again summoned to the east, this time by Güyük Khan in Karakorum.
-There he was poisoned by the Great khan's mother Töregene and died a week after he had been allowed to return home.
+There he was poisoned by the Great Khan's mother Töregene and died a week after he had been allowed to return home.

-Marriages and children
+Family

 Yaroslav married his first wife c.
 1205.
 She was a daughter of Yuri Konchakovich, Khan of the Cumans.
 Her people belonged to the Kipchaks, a confederation of pastoralists and warriors of Turkic origin.

 In 1214, Yaroslav married his second wife Rostislava Mstislavna.
 She was a daughter of Mstislav the Bold and another Cuman princess.
 Her maternal grandfather was Kotian Khan.
 They were divorced in 1216.

 In 1218, Yaroslav married his third wife Fedosia Igorevna of Ryazan.
 She was a daughter of Igor Glebovich and Agrafena of Kiev.
 Her father was the second son of Gleb Rostislavich, Prince of Ryazan (d.
 1178) and Euphrosyne of Pereyaslavl.
 Her mother was a daughter of Rostislav I of Kiev.
 They had at least twelve children: